syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/ConfiguringCardLayout.md

 ## Card names

-By default, when a new child control is added, the `CardLayout` will render a uniqe card name for it.
+By default, when a new child control is added, the `CardLayout` will render a unique card name for it.
 This name can be modified using the following property.

 <table>
 <tr>